-- 1 Login to the Repository and open the target diagram. - 2 To discard the changes, without checking out the diagram again, click Repository > Diagrams > Undo Diagram Check Out.
+- 1 Log in to the Repository and open the target diagram. - 2 To discard the changes, without checking out the diagram again, choose Repository > Diagrams > Undo Diagram Check Out.

-To discard the changes, and check out the diagram again, click Repository > Diagrams > Redo Diagram Check Out.
+To discard the changes, and check out the diagram again, choose Repository > Diagrams > Redo Diagram Check Out.